lucafavatella/corrode/README.md

 The compiled Rust source in turn will be ABI-compatible with the original C. If you compile Corrode-generated Rust to a `.o` file, you can link to it exactly as if it were generated from the original C.
-Every function that Corrode generates with be annotated with the `extern "C"` modifier.
+Every function that Corrode generates will be annotated with the `extern "C"` modifier.

 At the same time, Corrode should produce code which is recognizably